AndreasKaratzas/zenq/README.md

-# ZenQ: AI Simulator for AMD Accelerators
+# ZenQ: Heterogeneous AI backend

-ZenQ is a deep learning framework with optimized implementations of popular AI kernels and a highly accurate simulator for AMD accelerators.
-It provides a comprehensive profiling tool for the backend and utilizes reinforcement learning to predict the performance of the kernels.
+ZenQ is a deep learning framework with optimized implementations of popular AI kernels.
+It provides kernels optimized with different intrinsic classes, such as SSE42 and AVX512, and accelerated kernels utilizing CUDA, cuSPARSE, and cuBLAS.

-### Outline

-1. **Accelerated Backend**: Utilizes AMD ROCm for GPU acceleration and AMD AVX512 for CPU acceleration.
-Implements kernels commonly used in deep learning.
-2. **Profiler**: Provides a comprehensive profiling tool for the backend.
-3. **Learnt Simulator**: Utilizes reinforcement learning to learn the behavior of the backend and predict the performance of the kernels.

 ### Setup `poetry` for Python package management